Nanchang's Gan River: One River, Two Banks

 What time does the show start, and is it on every night?

 The riverside buildings are illuminated nightly, roughly 19:10–22:30, with a marquee synchronised sequence commonly cited around 8:30 pm and holiday extensions.
 The nightly illumination runs daily, but the biggest animated "Twin Towers" sequence is often weekends-only (roughly Friday–Saturday, 19:30–21:30).
+The Qiushui Square fountain is a separate performance and it too runs every night — two shows of about 15 minutes, currently around 19:30 and 20:30, cancelled for thunder, rain, winds above force 5 or heavy fog.
 Exact times drift by season and holiday, so confirm locally on the day.

 Where's the best free place to watch?